jyrimatti/hseverywhere/README.rst

 --------

 - some styling inconsistencies between ios and android
-- react-native-desktop is still work-in-progress
+- react-native-macos is still work-in-progress
   - needs message for alert although should be optional
   - text-input is always multiline
   - text-input seems to fire onBlur after half-a-second its activation